GoogleChrome/web.dev/src/site/content/en/mini-apps/programming-the-mini-app-way/index.md

 ## Build process

 Mini apps have [no visible build process](/project-structure-lifecycle-and-bundling/#the-build-process).
-On the Web, modern build tools like [Snowpack](https://www.snowpack.dev/) leverage JavaScript's native [module system](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) (known as ESM) to avoid unnecessary work and stay fast no matter how big a project grows.
+On the web, modern build tools like [Snowpack](https://www.snowpack.dev/) leverage JavaScript's native [module system](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) (known as ESM) to avoid unnecessary work and stay fast no matter how big a project grows.
 While it is early days for technologies like [Web Bundles](/web-bundles/), it is something that can be easily added